 The impact of faster checkout times extends beyond the convenience of customers.
 Shorter queues and reduced waiting times improve customer satisfaction, resulting in happier and more loyal patrons.
-According to a survey by Statista, many consumers identified faster checkout as a primary factor influencing their satisfaction with a retail store.
-By prioritizing efficient point-of-sale operations, retailers can enhance the overall shopping experience, leading to increased customer retention and positive word-of-mouth recommendations.
+According to a survey by Statista, many consumers identified faster checkout and the cost to open a retail store as primary factors influencing their satisfaction with a retail store.
+By prioritizing efficient point-of-sale operations and considering the upfront investment needed to open a retail store, retailers can enhance the overall shopping experience, leading to increased customer retention and positive word-of-mouth recommendations.

 4. Enhanced Pricing Accuracy

 Barcode technology eliminates the need for manual price tagging and minimizes pricing errors.
 By scanning barcodes, retailers can consistently apply the correct prices, reducing customer disputes and maintaining trust.
 According to a recent study, most customers consider accurate pricing a critical factor for an excellent shopping experience.
 Hence, this proves that barcode technology is vital in meeting this expectation.